-- Stay calm ensure the child or vulnerable adults is safe and feels secure - Tell the child or vulnerable adults you are taking the complaint seriously - Be honest; explain you will have to tell somebody else, emphasising that this will be on a need to know basis - Document what the child or vulnerable adults has said as soon as possible handwritten accounts should be made.
-In the event that these are subsequently typed up ALWAYS keep the original handwritten copy with it.
-An incident book and report forms are provided in the first aid box.
+- Stay calm ensure the child or vulnerable adult is safe and feels secure - Tell the child or vulnerable adult you are taking the complaint seriously - Be honest; explain you will have to tell somebody else, emphasising that this will be on a need-to-know basis - Document what the child or vulnerable adult has said as soon as possible handwritten accounts should be made.
+If these are subsequently typed up ALWAYS keep the original handwritten copy with it.
+Report forms are pinned to the junior noticeboard.